TaxoPress/TaxoPress/readme.txt

 It was written with this philosophy : best performances, more secured and brings a lot of new functions

 * Administration
-	* Related tags !
-	* AJAX Admin features !
-	* Tags suggestion from Yahoo Term Extractions API, Tag The Net and Local Tags with AJAX request
+	* Tags suggestion from Yahoo!
+Term Extraction API, OpenCalais, Alchemy, Zemanta, Tag The Net, Local DB with AJAX request
 		* Compatible with TinyMCE, FCKeditor, WYMeditor and QuickTags
-	* Improve performance !
+	* tags management (rename, delete, merge, search and add tags, edit tags ID)
+	* **Edit mass tags (more than 50 posts once)**
+	* Auto link tags in post content
 	* Auto tags !
+	* Type-ahead input tags / Autocompletion Ajax
-	* Auto link tags in post content
+	* Click tags
-		* This feature may degrade performance!
-Be careful !
+	* Related tags !
 	* Importer for embedded tags
-	* type-ahead input tags / Autocompletion
-	* Click tags
-	* tags management (rename, delete, merge, search and add tags, edit tags ID)
-	* **Edit mass tags (more than 50 posts once)**
 	* Possibility to tag pages (not only posts) and include them inside the tags results
 	* Embedded tags ([tags]tag1, tag2[/tags]) for compatibility with old plugins
 	* **Easy configuration ! (in WP admin)**

 * Blog
 	* Meta keywords generate from tags in your header's blog
 	* Technorati, Flickr and Delicious tags